ricalo/blog/_posts/2019-02-14-git-server-freenas.md

 ## (Optional) Storing the repositories on a ZFS dataset

-FreeNAS supports the ZFS filesystem, which offers multiple features—such as redundancy, integrity checking, and snapshots—that help ensure that the data stays consistent and available.
+You can store the repositories in a specific ZFS dataset on your FreeNAS server.

-You can enable the ZFS features on a particular dataset on the filesystem.
-By specifying on which dataset to store the repositories, you have more control over what features to use for the data on your Git server.
+To learn about the benefits, check the [Application server][3] section of our self-hosted architecture post.

 To store the repos in a dataset, run the following commands in a [FreeNAS shell][0]{: target="external"} or an SSH session on the FreeNAS server.
 Make